kkruecke/cplus-documentation/notes/variadic-templates.rst

 We can now instantiate tuples of varying types, but how do we access its elements?
 How do we retrieve or change, say, the ``int`` value above or that ``const char *``?
 It boils down to determing where the ``int tail;`` member is in the hierarchy.
 We know the ``int tail`` member it in the third level from the bottom.
 To retrieve the corresponding ``int tail`` member, we use the variadic template function called ``get<size_t, tuple<Ts ...>``, which has a partial template specialization for ``get<0, tuple<class...Ts>()`` .
-This partial template specialization, in turn, contains two critical type definitions that define:
+This partial template specialization, in turn, contains two critical type definitions:

 1. The base type of the tuple hierarchy for ``tuple<int, double, const char*>``
-2. The type of ...
+2. The type of FINISH THIS

-These type definitions rely on another recursive data structure (also defined using variadic class templates), ``tuple_elelment``. ``tuple_element`` paralells the ``tuple`` hierachy.
-But unlike ``tuple``, which contains a sole ``tail`` data member at all level of its recursive structure, ``elem_type_holder`` contains no data members.
-Instead it contains two *type definitions*, defined by means of a using statement, at the bottom level of its hierarchy.
-We can see this by adding print statements to ``tuple_element``'s default constructors.
-These constructors are not actually needed, but are included here help understand what is going on:
+These type definitions rely on another recursive data structure (also defined using variadic class templates) ``tuple_elelment``. which paralells the ``tuple`` hierachy.
+But unlike ``tuple``, which contains a sole ``tail`` data member at each level of its recursive structure, ``elem_type_holder`` contains no data members.
+Instead it contains only the two *type definitions* mentioned above, defined by means of a using statement, at the bottom level of its hierarchy.
+By adding print statements to ``tuple_element``'s default constructors (which aren't actually needed) we can better see this:

 .. code-block:: cpp